dmitriykotik/smtp-Client/README.md

-Allow any third party to use the Software on behalf of or for the benefit of any third party Use the Software in any way which breaches any applicable local, national or international law use the Software for any purpose that MultiPlayer considers is a breach of this EULA agreement
+Allow any third party to use the Software on behalf of or for the benefit of any third party Use the Software in any way which breaches any applicable local, national or international law use the Software for any purpose that MultiPlayer considers is a breach of this EULA agreement It is also forbidden to use the SMTP Client as a spam mailing list, otherwise your copy of the terminal will be blocked remotely.

 # Intellectual Property and Ownership
 MultiPlayer shall at all times retain ownership of the Software as originally downloaded by you and all subsequent downloads of the Software by you.
 The Software (and the copyright, and other intellectual property rights of whatever nature in the Software, including any modifications made thereto) are and shall remain the property of MultiPlayer.